In this section

 Duration of action: 4-6 minutes

 Side effects: Hypertension/hypotension, tachycardia, arrhythmias, hyperkalaemia, bronchospasm, and malignant hyperthermia (contraindicated in the presence of hyperkalaemia and family history of malignant hyperthermia).
 If repeated doses of Suxamethonium are required, reduce the dose to 1-2mg/kg.

-Illustration of Oral and Nasal ETT strapping
+See linked Illustration of Oral and Nasal ETT strapping PDF

 Ensure a naso-gastric or oro-gastric tube is re-inserted and connected to free drainage post-procedure to ensure the stomach is drained of any air inadvertently instilled.